Jason Civitello – Administrative Director

 Dr. Gwen Mosteller – Assistant Principal

-Dr. Mosteller is a graduate of Clarion University with a Bachelor of Science Degree in Biology/General Science.
+Dr. Gwen Mosteller is a graduate of Clarion University with a Bachelor of Science Degree in Biology/General Science.
 Gwen received her Masters of Education degree in Educational Administration and Principal Certificate from Shippensburg University.
 She also obtained her Superintendent Letter of Eligibility from Temple University.
 Dr. Mosteller previously served as an Assistant Principal at Williams Valley High School.

 Christine Estright – Assistant Principal

-Mrs. Estright is entering her 26th year of education.
+Mrs. Christine Estright is entering her 26th year of education.
 I worked for Harrisburg School District for 25 years as a middle school, science teacher, Dean of Students, and Administration.
 Mrs. Estright enjoys spending time with her family and going on adventures.

-Ariel Carrasquillo – Technology Director
+Scott Davis – Technology Director

 Betsy Standland – Special Education Director

-Betsy Standland became a Wolverine in August of 2023.
+Mrs. Betsy Standland became a Wolverine in August of 2023.
 Prior to holding this position, Mrs. Standland worked in a number of school settings.
 Her journey started when she graduated from the University of Delaware with a Bachelor of Science in Elementary Education in 2000.
 Mrs. Standland started her career in Ladysmith, Virginia teaching fourth grade.
 During those first two years, Betsy discovered passion for her struggling students.
 Subsequently, Mrs. Standland took a position teaching Special Education in King George, Virginia.
 In those four years, she taught both elementary (5th grade) and middle school (6-8th grade) Reading and English.
 All while completing a Master’s Degree in Special Education from the University of Mary Washington.
 With this degree in hand, Mrs. Standland moved to Western North Carolina for the following three years.
 Here she supervised the educational aspects of a residential, wilderness alternative school through Eckard Youth Alternatives.
 In 2009, Mrs. Standland accepted a position in Pennsylvania teaching Special Education at East Pennsboro High School.
 In this position, she has worked with a variety of disabilities and taught or co-taught numerous classes.
 In 2019, Mrs. Standland was appointed Department Head and returned to school to pursue her Administrative Certification from Shippensburg University.
 Shortly after completing this degree, Ms. Standland accepted her current position.

 Outside of school, Mrs. Standland is married and raising three boys.
 They are active in Boy Scouts, and their high school band.
 In her free time, she enjoys watching her boys perform, spending time with friends, and visiting the Adirondacks.